 - The use of DVR’s eliminates the impact of commercials.

-- TV skews old with a median viewer age of 54 years.
+- TV skews old with a median viewer age

 - TV is more expensive than out of home with a median prime time cpm (cost per thousand views) of $25-35 versus a median cpm of $3-5 for out of home bulletin advertising.

 Radio provides a popular way of reaching commuters at peak travel times.
 Radio, like out of home, has benefited from the lengthening of the average commute by and radio listening has been stable.

 Radio has the following disadvantages versus out of home:

 - No visual stimulation to promote message recall.

 - Commercial clutter fragments messages and promotes dial changes.
 Music stations play and average of 12 minutes of ads every 60 minutes.
 Talk radio stations play an average of 20 minutes of ads every 60 minutes.